S99C/SimpleMouseMover/README.md

 Known Issues:
 ------------

-* When paused while "loop_delay" timer is running, pauses immediately but when pressed the key/key-combination for pause while moving the cursor, it will pause only after completing the loop.
+* When paused while "loop_delay" timer is running, pauses immediately but when pressed the key/key-combination for pause while the cursor is moving, it will pause only after completing the loop.

 * When "loop_delay" timer is running, keeping the cursor placed on Top Left corner, doesn't stop the script.
 It only does it after the "delay_loop" is completed.